 Focusing in particular on Kenya, Zambia, Zimbabwe, Mozambique, Nigeria and Senegal, the AfSDJN will also amplify African voices and decolonize narratives on African sovereign debt .
 Its activities include producing research outputs to enhance the network’s advocacy interventions.
 It also seeks to create awareness on and elevate the priority given to sovereign debt and other economic justice issues on the African continent and beyond throughout 2021.

-- Eighth Sovereign Debt News Update: The Re-Incurring and Extinguishing of Sovereign Debt
+- Seventy Eight Sovereign Debt News Update: Updates on Ghana and Nigeria’s Sovereign Debt Status In April 2023

 The Analysis Section of Afronomicslaw.org publishes two types of content on issues of international economic law and public international law, and related subject matter, relating to Africa and the Global South.
 First, individual blog submissions which readers are encouraged to submit for consideration.
 Second, feature symposia, on discrete themes and book reviews that fall within the scope of the subject matter focus of Afronomicslaw.org.